Dedicated to Helping You

 Healing is part of your own responsibility.
 How do you do that?
 Get the toxins out and the good food and nutrients in, so your body can heal.
 Stop smoking, stop drinking, get clean air and water, eat whole, raw, organic foods, get movement in your daily life.
 The concepts are simple, but the act of making all of these changes isn't, is it?

 You've done a smart thing by signing up for this newsletter.
-Now continue your smart decisions by requesting a Free Coaching Session.
+Now continue your smart decisions by requesting a Free Consultation.
 Start taking actions to improve your health.
-Discover if my Health Coaching Program is the answer you've been praying for.
-Just reply to this email.
+Discover if my Health Coaching or Energy Healing Services are the answer you've been praying for.

 Talk to soon,